appcues/mojito/README.md

 ## Pool example

-`Mojito.Pool.request/6` can be used when a pool of persistent HTTP connections is desired:
+`Mojito.Pool.request/2` or the equivalent `Mojito.Pool.request/6` can be used when a pool of persistent HTTP connections is desired:

     >>>> children = [Mojito.Pool.child_spec(MyPool)]
     >>>> {:ok, _pid} = Supervisor.start_link(children, strategy: :one_for_one)